Igloczek/igloczek/README.md

 ### Bio
 I started doing web when I was 15yo, customizing and converting some PSD to HTML + CSS for local business 🤓

-In 2012 did my first serious project, [SCADA](https://en.wikipedia.org/wiki/SCADA) app admin panel for steering sewage pump stations / treatment plant.
+In 2012 did my first serious project, [SCADA](https://en.wikipedia.org/wiki/SCADA) app admin panel for steering sewage pump stations / treatment plants.
 It looks like I was doing PWA, before it ever exist 😎, because it was a build on purpose instead of native mobile apps.

 After giving college a quick, one year, try (or maybe the opposite 😅), I stared working full time on various Ruby on Rails based projects, mostly startups and ecommerce, which learn me to write a lot of code in short time, once did 12k LoC in a week 🔥.